en

 In 1995, the former Konoe Residence was relocated from Kyoto to its current location on the grounds of the Nisho City Historical Park.
 The Konoe clan was a powerful and eminent family with a history dating back to the Heian Period (794 – 1185).

-Despite being only part of what was once a much larger and more elaborate structure, the details of the craftsmanship and beauty of the ancient construction techniques can still be seen.
+Despite being only part of what was once a much larger and more elaborate structure, the details of the craftsmanship and beauty of the ancient construction techniques are still evident.

 Former Konoe Residence (旧近衛邸)